-- 1) TRIMs for which no extension requests were filed: Automotive \bigcirc , Agricultural \diamondsuit , Other \triangle . - 2) TRIMs for which extension requests were filed: Automotive ●, Agricultural ◆, Other ▲. - 3) Egypt, Nigeria, and Jordan have informed the WTO of incentive systems for industrial promotion, but the nature and coverage of the systems is unknown. - 4) Poland has informed the WTO of income tax rebates for cash registers. - 5) Figure 8-3 is based on notifications submitted to the WTO by each country.
+- 1) TRIMs for which no extension requests were filed: Automotive $\bigcirc$ , Agricultural $\bigcirc$ , Other $\triangle$ . - 2) TRIMs for which extension requests were filed: Automotive ●, Agricultural ◆, Other ▲. - 3) Egypt, Nigeria, and Jordan have informed the WTO of incentive systems for industrial promotion, but the nature and coverage of the systems is unknown. - 4) Poland has informed the WTO of income tax rebates for cash registers. - 5) Blank columns indicate unknown status (still under investigation).

+Source: Figure II-9-3 is based on notifications submitted to the WTO by each country.